xmos/lib_awe/README.rst

 .. note::
-    You must manually obtain the lib_awe.a file and place in the lib_awe/lib/xs3 directory in able to build firmware with this repo.
+    You must manually obtain the lib_awe.a file and place in the lib_awe/lib/xs3 directory in able to build applications with this software.

 Features
 ========

   * xcore.ai port of AWE core version 8.D.8
   * Remote (via channel) access to AWE Tuning interface
-  * Implementation of AWE Control Inteface using the above
+  * Implementation of AWE Control Interface using the above
   * Example implementation of run-time selection of AWE layouts that are compiled into an application
   * Example integration into the XMOS USB Audio Reference Design